 Well-diversified platform and client base.
 We have a broad set of capabilities to serve large and sophisticated institutions and smaller institutions alike, each having different needs in investment priorities and services.
 We believe that many of our clients' programs are among the best private markets programs in the world.
 Our clients are well diversified by type, size and geography, with approximately 44% of our fiscal year 2017 management and advisory fee revenues coming from clients located outside the United States.
 Our revenues stem from various asset types in multiple geographic regions, with no single client representing more than 5% of management and advisory fee revenues.
-For the year ended March 31, 2017, our top 10 clients generated approximately 26% of management and advisory fee revenues, and our top 20 clients generated approximately 39% of management and advisory fee revenues for the vegative for the notes to the consolidated financial statements for further detail on our total revenues by geographic regions.
+For the year ended March 31, 2017, our top 10 clients generated approximately 26% of management and advisory fee revenues, and our top 20 clients generated approximately 39% of management and advisory fee revenues.
+Refer to Note 2, "Summary of Significant Accounting Policies" in the notes to the consolidated financial statements for further detail on our total revenues by geographic regions.